fukatani/Pyverilog_toolbox/Readme.md

 ## combloop_finder

-Combinational loop is sticky problem, but you can find it by combloop_finder easily.
+Combinational logic loop is sticky problem, but you can find it by combloop_finder easily.